stephenprill/csv-to-tree/README.md

 # Employee CSV Tree Parser

-Your job is to user the .csv file in the `data` directory to construct a tree of employee hierarchy.
+Your job is to use the .csv file in the `data` directory to construct a tree of employee hierarchy.
 The keys in the final tree should represent an employee, while the values should represent that employee's boss.

 ## Examples